 While there – we were amazingly lucky to get a tour of the Google headquarters in Mountain View, CA. That’s about 50 minutes south of San Francisco.
 Anyone can check out the grounds but to get a real look inside the buildings an employee has to take you around.
 I was lucky to be introduced to Gopi Kallayil by a mutual friend and he was our very gracious host.
 He’s the Chief Evangelist at Google for Brand Marketing — isn’t that the coolest title ever?

 As soon as we drove to the Googleplex (seriously, that’s what it’s called) we saw Google bikes and electric cars everywhere.
 The compound is amazing!
 It more like a college campus than a workplace.
 I even saw people playing volleyball (with their shirts off!!)
 There were Googlers (that’s what they call themselves) doing yoga outside, some relaxing in a meditation garden, others were playing with their dogs (yep pets are allowed at Google,) or eating at one of the 40 restaurants on the grounds.
 We visited one of several gyms where classes were going on and every single treadmill was taken.
+Perhaps other businesses wondering how to improve employee morale can take some of these ideas into consideration and implement them themselves to see if their employee morale and motivation increases.

 The more time I spent there, the more I realized that everything had been designed with productivity in mind.
 When you have a lot going on outside of work, it can be difficult to stay focused on your actual work.